A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 NPG requires computing and inverting the Fisher information matrix $F(\theta)$, which scales as $O(d^2)$ in parameters and is impractical for neural networks.
 TRPO \citep{Schulman2015} approximates the natural gradient using conjugate gradient methods\footnote{Conjugate gradient is an iterative method for solving linear systems $Ax = b$ without forming $A$ explicitly, requiring only matrix-vector products $Av$.
-With $k$ iterations it costs $O(kd)$ versus $O(d^3)$ for direct inversion, making it feasible for neural networks with millions of parameters.} without forming $F$ explicitly, and enforces trust regions via line search.\footnote{Trust region methods build on the performance difference lemma: for any two policies $\pi$ and $\pi'$, $J(\pi') - J(\pi) = \frac{1}{1-\gamma} \mathbb{E}_{s \sim d^{\pi'}} [ \sum_a \pi'(a|s) A^\pi(s,a) ]$, where $A^\pi(s,a) = Q^\pi(s,a) - V^\pi(s)$ is the advantage function.
-This identity bounds how much policy improvement is possible and motivates constraining updates to regions where advantage estimates remain accurate \citep{Kakade2002}.} \citet{shani2020} prove convergence for adaptive trust region methods that adjust the constraint radius dynamically.
+With $k$ iterations it costs $O(kd)$ versus $O(d^3)$ for direct inversion, making it feasible for neural networks with millions of parameters.} without forming $F$ explicitly, and enforces trust regions via line search.\footnote{The performance difference lemma (Lemma~\ref{lem:pdl}) bounds how much policy improvement is possible and motivates constraining updates to regions where advantage estimates remain accurate \citep{Kakade2002}.} \citet{shani2020} prove convergence for adaptive trust region methods that adjust the constraint radius dynamically.
 PPO \citep{Schulman2017} simplifies further by replacing the hard KL constraint with a clipped surrogate objective, trading theoretical guarantees for computational simplicity.
 The geometric foundation of trust region methods lies in information geometry.
 The space of policies $\{\pi_\theta : \theta \in \mathbb{R}^d\}$ forms a statistical manifold, and the natural distance between two nearby policies is the KL divergence, not the Euclidean distance between their parameters \citep{amari1998natural}.
 To second order, $\mathrm{KL}(\pi_\theta \| \pi_{\theta + \Delta\theta}) \approx \frac{1}{2} \Delta\theta^\top F(\theta) \Delta\theta$, where $F(\theta)$ is the Fisher information matrix.
 Two parameter vectors $\theta$ and $\theta'$ that are far apart in Euclidean distance may correspond to nearly identical distributions, while nearby parameters may produce radically different policies.
 The natural gradient corrects for this by measuring steepest ascent in KL-divergence rather than Euclidean norm.
-Figure~\ref{fig:info_geometry} illustrates the distinction: on the policy manifold, the Euclidean gradient $\nabla_\theta J$ points in a direction that ignores curvature, while the natural gradient $F^{-1} \nabla_\theta J$ follows the manifold's intrinsic geometry toward the optimum.
+Figure~\ref{fig:info_geometry} illustrates the distinction.
+On the policy manifold, the Euclidean gradient $\nabla_\theta J$ points in a direction that ignores curvature, while the natural gradient $F^{-1} \nabla_\theta J$ follows the manifold's intrinsic geometry toward the optimum.

 TRPO formalizes this insight as a constrained optimization problem.
 At each iteration, TRPO maximizes the importance-weighted surrogate

 where $A^{\pi}(s,a) = Q^{\pi}(s,a) - V^{\pi}(s)$ is the advantage function.
 Linearizing $L(\theta)$ around $\theta_{\mathrm{old}}$ and applying the quadratic KL approximation yields a Lagrangian whose closed-form solution is